Chung Sai Yat Po: News and Features

 Chung Sai Yat Po strongly advocated equal rights for Chinese Americans, including women.
 It published approximately 550 articles and 66 editorials on women between 1900 and 1911; 26 of which were written by Chinese women themselves.
 The paper used women's issues raised in China to address the status of Chinese women in America.
 These issues included the elimination of Chinese practices harmful to women, education for women, and women's rights.
 Chung Sai Yat Po reported on the harmful effects of foot binding by publishing articles written by doctors, satiric literature, and poetry.
 It also condemned polygamy, slavery, and arranged marriages, which the paper considered sexist.
 These practices were also seen as outdated and demeaning.
 Although Chung Sai Yat Po identified China as the guiltiest country in the world concerning the oppression of women, it also criticized the Chinese American community's practice of free marriage and divorce.

 The paper held a conservative point of view on women's education.
 It often stated that education would improve women's ability to be housewives and mothers, and strengthen China as a nation.
 Nonetheless, it reported on the establishment of elementary schools for girls, as well as trade schools, medical schools, and teacher-training schools for women in China.
 These news reports on the increasing accessibility of schools for girls and women in China encouraged a similar development in the United States.
 Chung Sai Yat Po reported on schools for Chinese girls established by the Chinese Christian community and featured speeches conducted at Baptist and Presbyterian missions by female missionaries, advocating women's education in China and the United States.
 It also covered female scholastic achievements in American colleges or professional schools and other women's rights victories.
 The paper's reports on women's emancipation in China led to discussions on Chinese American emancipation and women's subordinate role in America.
 These news pieces added to the American women's suffrage movement.

 Rivalry with Sai Gai Yat Po

 The paper's promotion of Christian values and non-partisan political stance created a rivalry between it and Sai Gai Yat Po (世界日報), also known as Chinese World Daily (1909 – 1969).
-Sai Gai Yat Po was another major Chinese-language newspaper in the United States, which followed Confucianism and supported revolutionary forces in China.
+It was another major Chinese-language newspaper in the United States, which followed Confucianism and supported revolutionary forces in China.
 While Chung Sai Yat Po argued for religious freedom and encouraged Christianity in China, Sai Gai Yat Po reinforced Confucian values.
 The two papers competed for readership as well as credibility and reputation in San Francisco's Chinatown.
 Each paper often created debates by criticizing the other paper's religious or political stance.